 This idyllic sailing trip starts in Salerno, a city at the Tyrrhenian Sea that dates to prehistoric times (a little fun fact for the history buffs).
 This town marks the start of the Amalfi Coast and it’s a nice mix of medieval churches, local restaurants, and fashionable boutiques.

-Once you arrive in Salerno the skipper and I will greet you and you will meet the rest of your crew.
-This first day will be dedicated to settling into our yacht charter, gathering groceries with the group, and preparing for our sailing adventure along the Amalfi Coast.
+This first day was dedicated to settling into our yacht charter, gathering groceries with the group, and preparing for our sailing adventure along the Amalfi Coast.

 Day 2: Exploring Positano

-Day two starts with a delicious breakfast on the yacht.
-Then we will undergo a brief orientation led by your Skipper where we’ll learn some basic sailing etiquette.
+Day two started with a delicious breakfast on the yacht.
+Then we had a brief orientation led by our skipper where we learned some basic sailing etiquette.

 Day 3: Exploring the island of Capri